md685-njit/Assignment-1/A1_HANDOUT.md

 - **Later work builds on it.** Later assignments and the semester project ask you to change and extend a harness like this one.
 You need to be able to run one and read one first.
 - **The setup carries forward.** Python, Docker, Git, and an API key are your working environment for the rest of the course.
 Getting them working now, with nothing else to worry about, is deliberate.

-## How the repository connects to Week 3
+## How the Assignment connects to Week 3

 | Week 3 idea (slide title) | Where it lives in the repository |
 | --- | --- |